bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Update on Roadmap in ZenHub
 2. Update on Epics across team in ZenHub
 3. Any Shift in priorities for the team?
+    - Entity team has to pick Correction 1.0 as priority.
+    - Incorporation work needs to be put on hold for now till 1.0 is deployed to production
+        - This might move out of June.
+Needs to be discussed in the upcoming sprint planning meeting.
+    - Corrections 2.0 doesnt have to be done necessarily after 1.0
+    - Deadline is Feb 28th to deliver Corrections 1.0
+    - Relationship team needs to re-evaluate the work for current sprint and next based upon the work which they need to do for Entities.
+        - Jeremy might be helping on design stuff
+    - Update the release plan with two releases
+        - AGM Picker
+        - Comments field for ledger(corrections 1.0)
+        - Corrections 1.0
+    - Update OCM - Formal communication might has to be done
 4. Any new dependency identifies across teams?
+    - Priority filing(dependency from Entity to Relationship)
+    - BCOL dependency
+        - Needs ticket from Entity team.
+Currently there is no design
 5. Update on Action items?
+  - Jyoti to create a dependency template in ZenHub - This has been done

+Action Item:
+a.
+PO's to create Epics and depdendencies in ZenHub(all what was discussed in PI planning) by end of Feb 12th
+b.
+Linda to have a poster in team spaces for Social meet up by end of Feb 12th
+c.
+Loren to check with Carol on
+    - Overall UI ownership
+    - BN Messaging

 ----
 Jan, 30, 2020